darshanaigd/anz-wholesale-service/README.md

 ```

 ## Data
-For this sample application as the database H2 is used with Flyway support and initial schema creation
+For this sample application as the database H2 is used with Flyway support.
-and sample data is inserted using below sql
+Initial schema creation and sample data is inserted using below sql

 resources/db/migration/V1__init.sql

 ## Endpoints
 to retrieve accounts - http://localhost:8080/api/accounts/{customerId}

 to retrieve transactions - http://localhost:8080/api/accounts/{accountId}/transactions